 Recent studies show that out to be that medical treatment given by female doctor is more effective than by male doctors.
 It could be that this is not related to gender but to communication skills.
 Patients expect different behavioral patterns from a female and a male doctor.
 Female doctors or expected more to portray empathy [...]

 ..A glance at the watch in clinic and I realize:" OMG, we are running late I should stay stop babbling" "Please don't" say the parents " this is the reason we came to you… we heard you're extremely talkative"… An essential part of accessible medical care occurs when discussing diagnosis and treatment.
 This conversation [...]

 A beginning of a school year is an opportunity to learn about learning disabilities and attention and hyperactivity disorder (ADHD).
-What is similar and what is differnt between these two disorders?
+What is similar and what is different between these two disorders?
 What is similar?
-These are two school age disorders that interfere with academic achievement.
+These are two school-age disorders that interfere with academic achievement.
 What is different?
-ADHD is about difficulty in concentrating in [...]
+ADHD is about the difficulty in concentrating on [...]

 Positive psychology in attention deficit and hyperactivity disorder (ADHD)?
 Positive psychology is an important tool that is developing over the past years.
 Traditional Psychology was established to address treatment for pathological disorders such as anxiety and depression.
 Lately, psychologists noticed that these tools can assist people that do not have severe psychological disorders.
 Positive thinking [...]

 This week we published a paper about "TeleNeurology clinic high compliance and adherence" in the Israeli Medical association journal in Hebrew.
 This summery is provided for the wider populations.
 Telemedicine has a great potential of providing healthcare for individuals when access to clinics is limited.
 While in some subspecialties, such as dermatology and radiology, [...]